Looking for a Bourbon Apple Fritter Pancakes Recipe?

 1/2 c. water, more as needed

-Using a 1/3 cup, pour the batter in the hot pan.
+- Using a 1/3 cup, pour the batter into the hot pan.
 Cook the pancake until the batter bubbles, about 2 minutes.
 Flip the pancake and cook it for another minute.
 Repeat this process with the entire bowl of batter.